ShivaniKhatri96/Notetaking-app/README.md

 > `npm run dev`

-#### Accounts
+#### Log in Accounts
-> There is no sign up option but you can log in using 3 different accounts:
+> You can log in using 3 different accounts:
-Harry, Ron and Hermione and their passwords are Harry1, Ron1 and Hermione1
+Harry, Ron and Hermione and their passwords are Harry1, Ron1 and Hermione1 respectively